internal documentation

 source

-Actually modifies some (minor) attributes of the network, as it calls directEdges! and preorder!.
+Actually modifies some (minor) attributes of the network, as it calls directedges! and preorder!, unless with argument preorder=false.

 output: tuple with the following elements, in which the order of nodes corresponds to the order in net.node, and the order of edges corresponds to that in net.edge (filtered to minor edges as needed).